MasterOdin/presto-client-node/README.md

   * engine [string]
     * Change headers set.
 Added for compatibility with Trino.
     * Available options: presto, trino (default: presto)
+  * timeout [integer :optional]
+    * The seconds that a query is allowed to run before it starts returning results, defaults to 60 seconds

 return value: client instance object